 SSH keys are a powerful feature of the SSH protocol that allow administrators, application owners, and developers to securely access these resources remotely.
-SSH keys also enable secure automated file transfers, remote command execution, and securing the countless automated operations and machine-to-machine transactions that are necessary in large scale corporate network environments.
+SSH keys also enable secure automated file transfers, remote command execution, and secure the countless automated operations and machine-to-machine transactions that are necessary in large scale corporate network environments.

 The popularity of SSH has lead to a proliferation of SSH keys in corporate networks.
 We have run thorough scans of customer networks, including large multi-national enterprises, governmental agencies and technology companies.
 Our research has shown that the number of automated, scripted, or other non-interactive SSH identities typically outnumber human users by a factor of ten.
 Consequently, the number of deployed SSH keys in vast multi-national networks can be staggering.